Pellets

 Separating Agents

-Separating agents are the substance that adsorbed on the surface and enhance the pellet's separation into the individual units during the process of pelletization.These agents are incorporated in the formulation to prevent pellets from attracting one another due to surface charge during the process.
+Separating agents are substances that adsorb on the surface and enhance the pellet's separation into the individual units during the process of pelletization.These agents are incorporated in the formulation to prevent pellets from attracting one another due to surface charge during the process.

 Example - Talc, Silicon dioxide, Kaolin